 If you want to use synonyms in your search, you can use OR:

 i.e. diabetes OR type 1 diabetes OR juvenile diabetes

 More Search Tips

 If you want to string together keywords and ask the search engine to search for them in a particular order, use quotation marks.
-This is really helpful if you are using Summon, or Google Scholar.
+This is really helpful if you are using a search engine such as Google Scholar.

 i.e. “type 1 diabetes”